nstgeorge/VEKTA/How To Play.md

 If you ever need to quick save before doing something stupid, like passing within 500m of the event horizon of a black hole, you can do so with numpad5!
 The game tends to save at specific points such as landing on a planet, but nothing beats a manual save.
-Also if you ever exit the game it will automatically save your progress.
-This file can be resummoned with numpad9.
+Also, the game will auto-save whenever you pause or enter a menu.
+You can also quick-save and quick-load using the F5 and F9 keys, respectively.

 This movement style for the ship follows basic tank controls!
 Hello mid 90s survivial horror!
 You can use A and D to rotate left and right, and W and S to accelerate forward and backward.

-You may find yourself in combat so it's important to remember that this game is physics based.
+You may find yourself in combat, so it's important to remember that this game is physics based.
 Your projectiles can be fired off with
-Space, and you can defend with Control.
+Space, and you can deploy countermeasures with Ctrl.

 Here is a list of the following ship related commands outside of combat: